ForomePlatform/anfisa/doc/dev/zygocity.rst

 Notes on Zygocity
 =================

-The purpose of this text is to explain (or interprete) some portion of genomics in terms of informatics.
-We take care of correct informatical formulations for data structures (in JSON format) and tasks to be supported.
+The purpose of this text is to explain (or interpret) some portion of genomics in terms of informatics.
+We take care of correct informational formulations for data structures (in JSON format) and tasks to be supported.

 Definitions: case, samples
 --------------------------

-:term:`Dataset` represents **case** i.e genomic information on one or many persons - **samples** - from the same family.
+:term:`Dataset` represents **case** i.e genomics information on one or many persons - **samples** - from the same family.
 Each sample in case is identified by **id**.

 Examples of id: ``"bgm9001a1"``, ``"bgm9001u1"``